Serviced Apartments in South Korea

 How does the cost of living in South Korea compare to other countries?

-Which cities in South Korea are best for extended stays?
+What are the best cities in South Korea for long stays?

-How accessible is healthcare for long-stay travelers in South Korea?
+How is the healthcare system in South Korea?

-South Korea is considered one of the safest countries for international visitors, with low crime rates and a high degree of social order.
-However, as with travel to any foreign country, it's advisable to remain aware of your surroundings and follow general travel safety guidelines.
+South Korea is considered one of the safest countries for travelers, with low crime rates and a high level of public safety.
+However, as with any destination, it's important to observe standard precautions, especially in crowded areas and while using public transportation.

-South Korean culture values respect and politeness.
-Some tips include removing shoes before entering someone's home, using two hands when receiving or giving something to someone older or of higher status, and avoiding loud conversations in public places.
-Being mindful of these cultural norms can enhance your interaction with locals.
+South Korea has a rich cultural etiquette that values respect and politeness.
+Some tips include removing shoes before entering homes and some traditional restaurants, bowing as a greeting, and using both hands when receiving or giving something to someone older or in a position of authority.
+Being aware of these cultural norms can help make your stay more enjoyable.

 0